ECE160B-Fall2018/ECE160B-Fall2018-Syllabus/README.md

-# Spring 2018 - ECE160 - Syllabus
+# ECE160 - Fall 2018 - Syllabus
 Programming for Electrical Engineers
-Course Hours: Thursdays, 6PM-9PM
+Course Hours: Wednesdays, 6PM-9PM
-Room: 104
+Room: 106

 ## Instructor Info
 Instructor: Christopher Hong
 e-mail: hong3@cooper.edu
-Office Hours: after class Thursday (9PM-10PM) and by appointment
+Office Hours: after class (Tuesdays 8PM-9PM, Wednesdays 9PM-10PM) and by appointment

 ## Textbooks
 Textbooks are not required for the course, but they may be useful to have.
 These two are the two I recommend.